 What are Dangerous Goods?

 When shipping goods internationally it may surprise you to discover that your cargo is classed as dangerous or hazardous.
 For example, did you know that mobile phones, paint and perfume are considered dangerous for shipping purposes?
-Goods classed in this manner, are those which pose a risk to health, safety, property or the environment.
+Dangerous goods are those which pose a risk to health, safety, property or the environment.

 1. There are Nine Dangerous Goods Classes